 At the core of ISO 13485 is the requirement to build a documented QMS (Quality Management System).

-This section specifies the essential mechanics of a QMS.
-It defines how it should support your business as it works in cycles of PDCA (Plan, Do, Check and Act) to drive a process of continual quality assurance.
+It defines how your QMS should support your business in building cycles of PDCA (Plan, Do, Check, and Act) that can drive a process of continual quality assurance.

 It also introduces the concept of risk-based thinking that should inform the way you approach quality management in your organisation.

-This section also specifies the production of two key pieces of documentation:
+Clause 4 also specifies the production of two key pieces of documentation:

 Your quality manual describes the scope of your QMS and the hierarchy of documentation in your system.
 The manual defines how all your QMS procedures should work together to generate the documents and records that can prove your products have been specified, designed and manufactured according to requirements and regulations.
-It demonstrates how quality cascades downwards through your system:

 Top management's role is critical in the effectiveness of the QMS: